-- Working with Men who have used violence or abused – Click here for a sample of our Working with Men toolkit
+- Working With Men who have used violence or abused

-- Social Care and Education – Education is the partner we work with most often, so it is important that we understand each other’s processes and requirements.
+- Social Care and Education – understanding each other’s processes and requirements

-- Child Health (including children in care) – run by Newham’s local safeguarding nurse and doctor, this covers the health needs of children with an emphasis on ensuring children in care get the attention they require.
+- Child Health – understanding the health needs of children and ensuring children in care get the attention they require

-- Many others including Preparing for CP Conferences, Looked-After Reviews, engaging adolescents, discovering family history, reviewing abuse and neglect, etc, etc.
+- Many others, including preparing for CP conferences; looked-after reviews; engaging adolescents; discovering family history; reviewing abuse and neglect, and more

 Newham Safeguarding Children Partnership (NSCP)

-Our local Safeguarding Partnership provides regular training for all professionals working with children in the authority.
-All social care staff have the option of joining this training.
-It includes short sessions such as Perinatal Mental Health, Life Story Work, and the Graded Care Profile.
-It also provides long courses which take place over days or weeks including Trauma Informed Practice (4 sessions), Complex and Contextual Safeguarding (8 sessions), and Prevent (mixed learning).
+Our local Safeguarding Partnership provides regular training that is open to all social care staff in the borough.
+It includes short sessions such as Perinatal Mental Health; Life Story Work, and the Graded Care Profile as well as longer courses such as Trauma Informed Practice; Complex and Contextual Safeguarding, and Prevent.

 Identifying and booking on Training